Andrew-M-C/go.jsonvalue/docs/en/03_set.md

 ## Set Sub Value into JSON

-After generating the outer object or array, the next step is to create there inside structures.
-Like `Get` method shown in previous section, we can use `Set` or `MustSet` to achieve this.
+After generating the outer object or array, the next step is to create the inside structures.
+Like the `Get` method shown in the previous section, we can use `Set` or `MustSet` to achieve this.

 The `Set(xxx).At(yyy)` methods will return sub-value and error.
-While `MustSet(xxx).At(yyy)` not.
-If you does not case the return values please use `MustSet` methods, which will avoid golangci-lint's "return value unused" warning.
+While `MustSet(xxx).At(yyy)` will not.
+If you do not care about the return values, please use `MustSet` methods, which will avoid golangci-lint's "return value unused" warning.

 ### Basic Usage

-Generally, we can Use `Set` to construct child value:
+Generally, we can use `Set` to construct child values:

 ```go
 v.MustSet(child).At(path...)
 ```

 The semantics is "SET something AT some position".
-Please be advised that value the ahead of key.
+Please be advised that the value comes ahead of the key.

-As the parameter type of `Set` method is `any` (`any`), therefore you can set any supported type (even complex object or array data) into a jsonvalue.
+As the parameter type of the `Set` method is `any`, therefore you can set any supported type (even complex object or array data) into a jsonvalue.

 Complete example: